apiato/documentation/_docs/features/api-docs-generator.md

 ![]({{ site.baseurl }}/images/documentation/private-api-doc.png)

-**NOTE:** Every time you change the DocBlock of a Route file you need to run the `apiato:docs` command, to regenerate.
+**NOTE:** Every time you change the DocBlock of a Route file you need to run the `apiato:apidoc` command, to regenerate.

 <a name="generate-apidoc-openapi-not-found"></a>